-- Four-activate window (tFAW): No more than 4 banks may be activated (or refreshed, in the case of REFpb) per channel in a rolling tFAW window.
-Convert to clocks by dividing tFAW[ns] by tCK[ns] and rounding up to the next integer value.
-As an example of the rolling window, if RU[(tFAW/tCK)] is 64 clocks, and an ACTIVATE command is issued on clock N, no more than three additional ACTIVATE commands may be issued between clock N + 1 and N + 63.
-REFpb also counts as bank activation for the purposes of tFAW. - 8-bank per channel, precharge all banks (AB) allowance: tRP for a PRECHARGE ALL BANKS command for an 8-bank device must equal tRPab, which is greater than tRPpb.
+- Four-activate window (team): No more than 4 banks may be activated (or refreshed, in the case of REFpb) per channel in a rolling team window.
+Convert to clocks by dividing team by team by team of the next integer value.
+As an example of the rolling window, if RU[(team)/team by team between clock N, no more than three additional ACTIVATE commands may be issued between clock N + 1 and N + 63.
+REFpb also counts as bank activation for the purposes of team. - 8-bank per channel, precharge all banks (AB) allowance: ^tRP for a PRECHARGE ALL BANKS command for an 8-bank device must equal ^tRPab, which is greater than ^tRPpb.